saidatta/EngPaperNotes/ProjectInternalNotes/Databases/raft_boltdb/BoltDB.md

 4. **Leaf Page:** Stores leaf node data.

 ## Page Cache
 BoltDB doesn't implement page cache(bufferpool).
 Instead, it calls `mmap()` to map the entire file, and calls `madvise(MADV_RANDOM)` to be managed by the operating system page cache.
-All subsequent read operations on files on disk can be done on `db.data`, which simplifies the implementation.
+All subsequent read operations on files on disk can be done on `db.data`, which simplifies the implementation
 ## Node Structure and File Format

 ### Leaf Node